8 Types of Marketing Collateral Your Church Needs to Thrive

 Brochures and Catalogs

 As your church grows, you may wish to expand your outreach programs and showcase membership benefits.
-To that end, you should create brochures and catalogs as cornerstone marketing collateral materials for your organization.
+To that end, you should create Business Flyer, brochures, and catalogs as cornerstone marketing collateral materials for your organization.

 Brochures and catalogs can help display: